 PAIS International.
 Books, journals, government documents, research and conference reports, and web sources related to public policy, politics, economics, and social issues.

 Policy Archive.
-Archive of global, non-partisan public policy research: summaries and full texts, videos, reports, briefs, multimedia, think tank material, and university, government, and foundation-funded policy research.
+Archive of global public policy research with summaries, full text, videos, reports, think tank material, & university, government, and foundation-funded research.

 Project Muse.
 Scholarly content in the humanities and social sciences, includes many publications from overseas institutes and think tanks.

 Think Tank Search Engine.
 From Harvard Kennedy School Library.

 Charity Navigator.
 Nation's largest evaluator of charities: objective, numbers-based rating system to assess America's best-known charities.

 Charity Watch.
 "Dives deep" to inform users how efficiently a charity uses donations to fund programs.

 Guide Star.
 Profiles and data on Nonprofit organizations.
 Includes information on IRS-recognized tax-exempt organization and thousands of faith-based non-profits.
 Data provided by 990 forms, other IRS sources and data provided by the nonprofits themselves

 International Aid Transparency Initiative.
 Seeks to improve the transparency of aid, development, and humanitarian resources in order to increase their effectiveness in tackling poverty.

 Source Watch.
 Tracks corporate front campaigns and think tanks funded by lobby groups, etc, posing as non-partisan groups.